jr0cket/salesforce-admin-workshop/03-adding-fields-to-the-salesforce-request-object.md

      Change User Privileges
      Other

-  c.
-Leave the `Sort Values Alphabetically` - Unchecked
+  - Leave the `Sort Values Alphabetically` - Unchecked
-  d.
-Leave the `Use first value as default value` - Unchecked
+  - Leave the `Use first value as default value` - Unchecked

 3. Help Text: `Please choose a category for your request`